OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Create a custom function that requests data from the web

-What if you needed a function that could retrieve and display the price of a stock in real time?
+What if you needed a function that could request the price of a stock from the web and display the result in the cell of a worksheet?
 Custom functions are designed so that you can easily request data from the web asynchronously.

 Complete the following steps to create a custom function named `stockPrice` that accepts a stock ticker (e.g., **MSFT**) and returns the price of that stock.
 This custom function uses the IEX Trading API, which is free and does not require authentication.